 Switching To Ting

 If you’re ready to switch to Ting and start saving money, you might wonder how it works.

-Well, you’ll either need to bring your own Sprint network compatible device or buy a new or used Sprint compatible device to get started.
+Well, you’ll either need to bring your own Verizon, Sprint or T-Mobile network compatible device or buy a new or used Sprint or T-Mobile compatible device to get started.
 Ting offers many great options through their website, so make sure you check out your device options.

 After that, simply activate your new Ting phone and you’ll be on your way.
 You can also transfer your number if you wish.

 Currently, you can choose from a very wide variety of phones with Ting, as long as they’re compatible with the Verizon, Sprint or T-Mobile network.